Innoactive/Creator/.Documentation/articles/getting-started/evaluator.md

 Connect a VR headset to your computer and make sure you installed the correct SDK according to our [prerequisites](../miscellaneous/prerequisites.md).

-If you open an advanced example, take a look at the `[COURSE_CONTROLLER]` scene object.
+If you have opened an advanced example, take a look at the `[COURSE_CONTROLLER]` scene object.
 You will notice that `Course Mode` is set to `Default`.
 This prefab provides a trainer with real time controls for the training execution on the monitor.
 With it, a trainer is able to see the current training status, start, reset, and mute the training, pick a chapter and skip a step, choose a language and the training mode to use.

 If you set it to `Standalone`, this prefab provides the trainee with real time controls for the training execution in VR.
 This is convenient if you want to use a standalone VR headset like the Oculus Quest.